unisi-tech/unisi/docs/protocol.md

 ## 2. Message Envelope

-Every message in both directions is JSON.
+Every message in both directions is JSON — no exceptions.
 A single `send()` may also be a JSON **array** of message objects, processed in order as a batch — the client can coalesce several changes (e.g. multiple fields losing focus at once) into one WebSocket frame.

-The one non-JSON exception: sending the raw string `"close"` (not JSON, just those 7 characters) closes the socket from the server side with a normal 1000 close code.
-There is no equivalent server→client raw string.

 ## 3. Server → Client Messages